nhungoc1508/Spacey/README.md

 ## Hosted page

-The project is deployed using _ and is available at: _
+The project is deployed using Heroku and is available at https://spacey-spacey.herokuapp.com/.

 ## Run locally